DougBurke/chandraobs/notes/display.md

  - in the schedule view, show the region of the sky that is inaccessible (roll angle + .. constraints)

+ - link to a description of what a TOO is

+ - the joint-observation with field is potentially confusing, since I guess it's a proposal-wide field (ie should be considered to be a part of the proposal) rather than for each observation.
+We may want to mention this in the obsid view, and explicitly mention it in the proposal view.

 Doing

- - a view of the object types I: for a given object type display a schedule-like page showing the observations;
-   this could get hairy once the database fills up.

 Done

+ - add in mention of the TOO field: for the obsid page there is only mention that it's a TOO, not what "turnaround" time was requested.
+Do we want to tell the readers this value (or, perhaps, a simpler version like "very fast", "fast", "pedestrian", ...)?

+ - add in object type and proposal area to the schedule list

+ - add in proposal area to the main display

+ - display constellation name

  - observation abstract: have now a link to the archive version of the abstract, but presentation on this site needs to be improved, and it would be nice to provide a more-friendly landing page.
 I have an initial version up.

+ - a view of the object types I: for a given object type display a schedule-like page showing the observations;
+   this could get hairy once the database fills up.

  - information on the target (e.g. wikipedia) since I think NED/SIMBAD would be a bit too much.
 Actually, trying out